woocommerce/woocommerce/plugins/woocommerce-admin/client/components/table/README.md

 * `caption` (required): A label for the content in this table
 * `className`: Optional additional classes
-* `headers`: An array of column headers
+* `headers`: An array of column headers, as objects with the following properties:
+  * `headers[].defaultSort`: Boolean, true if this column is the default for sorting.
+Only one column should have this set.
+  * `headers[].isSortable`: Boolean, true if this column is sortable.
+  * `headers[].key`: The API parameter name for this column, passed to `orderby` when sorting via API.
+  * `headers[].label`: The display label for this column.
+  * `headers[].required`: Boolean, true if this column should always display in the table (not shown in toggle-able list).
+* `onSort`: A function called when sortable table headers are clicked, gets the `header.key` as argument.
-* `rows` (required): An array of arrays of renderable elements, strings or numbers are best for sorting
+* `rows` (required): An array of arrays of display/value object pairs. `display` is used for rendering, strings or elements are best here. `value` is used for sorting, and should be a string or number.
+A column with `false` value will not be sortable.
 * `rowHeader`: Which column should be the row header, defaults to the first item (`0`) (but could be set to `1`, if the first col is checkboxes, for example).
 Set to false to disable row headers.

 ### `TableSummary` props